rmbolger/Posh-ACME/docs/Plugins/DOcean.md

 Use the `DOTokenSecure` SecureString parameter with the token value you created earlier.

+!!! warning
-*NOTE: The `DOToken` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `DOToken` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{